Museum of Pop Culture

-The Museum of Pop Culture or MoPOP is a nonprofit museum in Seattle, Washington, dedicated to contemporary popular culture.
+The Museum of Pop Culture (or MOPOP) is a nonprofit museum in Seattle, Washington, United States, dedicated to contemporary popular culture.
 It was founded by Microsoft co-founder Paul Allen in 2000 as the Experience Music Project.
-Since then MoPOP has organized dozens of exhibits, 17 of which have toured across the U.S. and internationally.
+Since then MOPOP has organized dozens of exhibits, 17 of which have toured across the U.S. and internationally.

-The museum—formerly known as Experience Music Project and Science Fiction Museum and Hall of Fame (EMP|SFM) and later EMP Museum until November 2016—has initiated many public programs including "Sound Off!", an annual 21-and-under battle-of-the-bands that supports the all-ages scene; and "Pop Conference", an annual gathering of academics, critics, musicians, and music buffs.
+The museum—formerly known as Experience Music Project, Experience Music Project and Science Fiction Museum and Hall of Fame (or EMP|SFM), and later EMP Museum until November 2016—has initiated many public programs including "Sound Off!", an annual 21-and-under battle-of-the-bands that supports the all-ages scene; and "Pop Conference", an annual gathering of academics, critics, musicians, and music buffs.

-MoPOP, in collaboration with the Seattle International Film Festival (SIFF), presents the Science Fiction and Fantasy Short Film Festival which takes place every winter.
-Since 2007, the MoPop celebrates recording artists with the Founders Award for their noteworthy contributions.
+MOPOP, in collaboration with the Seattle International Film Festival (SIFF), presents the Science Fiction and Fantasy Short Film Festival which takes place every winter.
+Since 2007, the MOPOP celebrates recording artists with the Founders Award for their noteworthy contributions.

 Exhibits and activities

-MoPOP is home to numerous exhibits and interactive activity stations as well as sound sculpture and various educational resources:
+MOPOP is home to numerous exhibits and interactive activity stations as well as sound sculpture and various educational resources: